 mantenerse (a la altura de)

-I can't keep up with my father when we go cycling as he goes too fast.
+I can't keep up with my father when we go

 KNOCK DOWN